Augmentation approaches for Mixed Integer Programming: Augmenting Sets for MIP

 Given a basis $B \subset A^R$, consider $\vx_1=(\vx_1^R,\vx_1^I)^T$ and $\vx_2=(\vx_2^R, \vx_2^I)^T$ two distinct feasible solutions of the problem (\ref{eq:restricted_MIP}) and let us denote by $(B^{-1}A^I)_{p}$ the $p$-th row of $(B^{-1}A^I)$.
 We define

 Now, we consider the rational cone

 The convex hull of $C_B(\vx_1, \vx_2)$ might not be pointed, and in particular may not be contained in an orthant, see Example~\ref{ex:unpointed} for one example of this.
-In conclusion, we don't get the ``positive sum property'' directly.
+In conclusion, we do not get the ``positive sum property'' directly.
 However, we can still get this by using the strategy that is used to build Graver bases, that is, decomposing the cone into orthants and finding a Hilbert basis for each orthant.
 Formally, let $\mathbb{O}^k$ be the $k$-th orthant of $\mathbb{R}^{n_I}$, $k=1,\ldots,2^{n_I}$.
 We consider the pointed integer cones $C_B^k(\vx_1, \vx_2) = C_B(\vx_1, \vx_2) \cap \mathbb{O}^k$, for all $k=1,\ldots,2^{n_I}$.
 Each such cone has a Hilbert basis $H^k(\vx_1, \vx_2)$, and the union of these Hilbert bases gives a finite set such that any integer point in $C_B(\vx_1, \vx_2)$ can be represented by a non-negative integer linear combination of elements in some $H^k(\vx_1, \vx_2)$.

 \begin{remark} This construction is finite and it can be applied to an arbitrary rational integer cone $C$.
 Given such a $C$, let $H^k(C)$ be the Hilbert basis for $C \cap \mathbb{O}^k$.
-Define the \emph{conic Graver base} $\G(C)$ as $\bigcup_{k=1}^{2^{n_I}} H^k(C)$.
-This coincides with the standard definition of a Graver bases $\G(A)$ when $C = \ker(A) \cap \Z^n$ is in fact the integer points in a subspace given by the kernel of a matrix $A$. \end{remark}
+We define the \concept{conic Graver basis} of $C$, $\G(C)$, as $\bigcup_{k=1}^{2^{n_I}} H^k(C)$.
+This coincides with the standard definition of a Graver basis $\G(A)$ when $C$ is, in fact, the integer points of a subspace given by the kernel of a matrix $A$, i.e., $C= \ker(A) \cap \Z^n$. \end{remark}

 We denote $\G_B( \vx_1, \vx_2)$ to the conic Graver basis $\G(C_B(\vx_1, \vx_2))$ above.
 Then, we can write